Preset · 10 MB target

 Why does my long video look bad at 10 MB?

 10 MB is a fixed budget of data shared across every second of video.
 A 30-second clip gets over 2 Mbps — plenty.
 A 10-minute video gets under 100 kbps — barely anything, whatever tool you use.
 Shorter clips simply look better at fixed sizes.
+The bitrate calculator works out the exact figure for your clip's length.

 Does sound count against the 10 MB?